bcastets-robotiq/grippers/docs/3-Introduction to gripper control.md

 uint8_t currentPosition = gripper.getStatus().position;
 ```

-# How the C++ driver hande the communication with the gripper
+## How the C++ driver handles communication with the gripper

-The c++ driver have been developed with the objective to maximize communication frequency.
+The C++ driver has been developed with the objective of maximizing communication frequency.

 The `Gripper` object owns a background thread that continuously exchanges
-FC 0x17 Modbus (read&write) transaction with the gripper — up to ~200 Hz at 115200 baud.
-That thread is the only thing that directly communicate with the gripper.
+FC 0x17 Modbus (read&write) transactions with the gripper — up to ~200 Hz at 115200 baud.
+That thread is the only thing that directly communicates with the gripper.